zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 TLS uses a client-server handshake mechanism to establish an encrypted and secure connection and to ensure the authenticity of the communication.

 The TLS should be used to ensure secure data-transport for all connections to API Mediation Layer services.
-To best illustrate how TLS works, look at the provided diagram below:
+The following diagram illustrates how TLS works:
 ![img.png](img.png)
 <!-- #TODO: Provide TLS diagram - either own or from a free source -->
 <!-- Candidate to remove or move elsewhere